-You are cordially invited to join us for the launch of Specialism edited by David Blamey on Friday April 15, 6-9pm in the Senior Common Room
+There was a launch of Specialism edited by David Blamey on Friday April 15, 6-9pm in the Senior Common Room.
+I wrote a short text Socialised Afffection about my grandmothers love of woodgraining.

 Royal College of Art,